New fashion startups are launched every day all over the world.

 FOUNDER(S) | Ben Kucsan, Ben Phillips, Kieran O’Neill

-‘Thread’ is a fashion-tech startup established in 2012 with the goal of assisting men to dress better.
+‘Thread’ is a fashion-tech startup established in 2012 to assist men in dressing better.

 It works by mixing personal online stylists with AI and big data insights.